Symptoms of COVID-19 can include:

-- a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)
+- a high temperature or shivering (chills) – a high temperature means you feel hot to touch on your chest or back (you do not need to measure your temperature)

-- a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)
+- a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours

-- a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal
+- a loss or change to your sense of smell or taste

 Official updates and school information for parents and carers

-Further information and latest advice
+Links to further information and latest advice from 1st April 2022

-The best way to wash your hands! https://www.nhs.uk/live-well/healthy-body/best-way-to-wash-your-hands/
+- The best way to wash your hands! https://www.nhs.uk/live-well/healthy-body/best-way-to-wash-your-hands/

 Direct medical concerns